 If you'd prefer a no FX fee card with better perks and benefits (like airport lounge access), check out the Scotiabank American Express Platinum Card.

-The best US dollar credit cards in Canada
+The best US dollar credit card in Canada

 If you frequently travel or shop south of the border, it may be time to consider a U.S. dollar credit card.
-You can skip the foreign transaction fees by avoiding currency exchanges altogether – instead, you can both shop and pay off your card entirely in US dollars.
+You can skip the FX fees by avoiding currency exchanges altogether – instead, you can both shop and pay off your card entirely in US dollars.

 Don't forget, banks apply exchange rates to bill payments and money transfers, too.
 To apply for and fully use a US dollar credit card, you need a USD bank account.